-It appears that the neuroprotective antioxidant effects of CBD and THC can reduce glutamate toxicity, thereby reducing pain .
+It appears that the neuroprotective antioxidant effects of CBD and THC, both of which are found in full spectrum hemp oil, can reduce glutamate toxicity, thereby reducing pain .

-Interestingly, when the endocannabinoid receptors are blocked, the neuroprotection observed with CBD and THC was unaffected.
-This suggests that the antioxidant effects of CBD happen outside the endocannabinoid system pathways .
+Interestingly, when the endocannabinoid receptors are blocked, the neuroprotection observed with CBD and THC was unaffected, suggesting their antioxidant effects occur outside of endocannabinoid system pathways .

 A double-blind placebo-controlled study suggests neuropathic pain that is treatment resistant may be greatly improved by taking CBD and other cannabinoids .